 Who should do my bunion surgery?

 It is advised being seen by an orthopaedic surgeon who specialises in foot and ankle surgery alone.
-As an orthopaedic surgeon we are medically qualified and surgically trained and further qualified.
-Our training is completed with rigorous fellowship training.
+An orthopaedic surgeon is medically qualified, surgically trained and further qualified.
+Their training is completed with rigorous fellowship training.
 Minimally invasive surgery/keyhole bunion surgery should only be performed by fellowship trained orthopaedic surgeons with good fellowship exposure as advised by NICE.